Skip to main content Skip to navigation

 TMUA, STEP, AEA and our Entrance Prizes

 Mathematics at university is more complex and more rigorous than mathematics at school.
 We recommend that you get a taste of this by obtaining more practice in mathematical problem solving.
 An excellent way to do so is to prepare for TMUA, STEP, or AEA in Mathematics.
 Any time that you spend preparing for such papers will help you with the transition to university-level mathematics.
 At the same time, after having practised these harder questions, you should feel even more confident in answering standard A-level questions, thereby boosting your A-level performance.
-More about the motivation and practicalities regarding and about our prize for an outstanding result can be found on our Admissions test page.
+More about the motivation and practicalities regarding and about our prize for an outstanding result can be found on our Admissions test pageLink opens in a new window.

 Visual impressions